The Special Investigations Division is composed of four specialized units; Vice & Narcotics, Economic Crimes, Cyber Investigations and Warrants.

 Vice & Narcotics

-Because there is a clear nexus between illicit drugs and other serious criminal activity, undercover detectives also utilize covert narcotics tactics to target prolific offenders who are responsible for committing a significant amount of crime in our county.
+Because there is a clear nexus between illicit drugs and other serious criminal activity, detectives also utilize covert narcotics tactics to target prolific offenders who are responsible for committing a significant amount of crime in our county.
 In addition, the Narcotics squads facilitate regular prostitution and reverse prostitution stings, gambling operations, and participate in Human Trafficking screening.
 Our narcotics squads also partner with substance abuse providers to implement the CARE program, which coordinates efforts to engage addicts with substance abuse professionals at the earliest possible stage during encounters with law enforcement.

-The Vice and Narcotics Unit also works as a support group for other investigative entitites both within and outside the Sheriff’s Office.
+The Vice and Narcotics Unit also works as a support group for other investigative entities, both within and outside the Sheriff’s Office.
 This includes assisting with mobile surveillance, stakeouts and other covert specialized operations.